Meet our Board of Trustees

-Orna was appointed to the Board of Trustees in December 2013 and appointed Deputy Chairman in December 2014.
+Orna joined the Board of Trustees in December 2013 and was appointed Deputy Chairman in December 2014.
 She is also the Soil Association’s appointee on the National Trust’s Council.
 Orna takes whatever opportunities she can to alert people to the importance and fragility of the complex ecosystems that sustain us and to the need to stop taking them for granted.
 She was Chair of the Soil Association from 2007 to 2013 and is still a member of its Council.

 Orna studied electronic engineering in Dublin and Cork, holds an MBA from Harvard Business School.
 She became the first female Partner in McKinsey’s London office in 1990.
 Her focus at McKinsey, where she spent a total of 18 years, was on consumers and retailers.
 She hopes and believes that her skills and experience in strategy, finance and governance, as well as her passion for protecting the environment, are helpful in her role on the National Trust’s Board and Council.
 She has been a member of the National Trust for many years and has been a Trustee of Sir John Soane’s Museum since 2012.
-Orna has served on various corporate boards since leaving McKinsey in 2001 and is currently a non-executive director of Royal Mail plc and of Saga plc.
+Orna has served on various corporate boards since leaving McKinsey in 2001 and is currently a non-executive director of Royal Mail plc and Saga plc.

 Clare lives in Devon and has a background in conservation and countryside management.
 She spent nearly 30 years working in the University sector and was a Deputy Vice-Chancellor for four years.
 She has a professional planning qualification and has also worked as a consultant for both the private and public sector.
 She is a DEFRA appointee on the Environment Agency’s South West Regional Flood Defence Committee, a former trustee of two County Wildlife Trusts and a trustee of the Seale-Hayne Educational Trust.